Hong Kong: E-Commerce

 "We originally proposed to appoint only five non-official Members to the CA. In response to the views received in rounds of public consultation, we propose to allow flexibility to increase the number of non-official Members," said the spokesman.

-The Administration proposes to form the executive arm of the CA by merging the Broadcasting Division of the Television and Entertainment Licensing Authority (TELA) and the Office of the Telecommunications Authority.
+The Government proposes to form the executive arm of the CA by merging the Broadcasting Division of the Television and Entertainment Licensing Authority (TELA) and the Office of the Telecommunications Authority.
 The executive arm will be a government department named the Office of the Communications Authority (OFCA) which will operate as a trading fund.
 The department will be headed by DG Com.
-Upon review, the Administration also proposes to disband the TELA and transfer its functions in respect of the control of indecent and obscene articles, film censorship and newspaper registration to the OFCA.
+On review, the Administration also proposes to disband the TELA and transfer its functions in respect of the control of indecent and obscene articles, film censorship and newspaper registration to the OFCA.
 These activities will be funded by the Government under a new General Revenue Head.
 The TELA's functions relating to issuing entertainment licences will be taken up by the Home Affairs Department.